-Even before you start looking at properties, you need to know how much you have available to spend.
-This means speaking with a mortgage adviser and discussing how much you are able to borrow.
+Before you start looking at properties, you need to know how much you can spend.
+This means speaking with a mortgage adviser and discussing how much you can borrow.
 If you don’t have a mortgage adviser, ask us, and we can recommend someone.
 Also, remember to include money for renovations, removals and stamp duty in your budget (see current rates).

-The easiest way to register is via this website, but we are happy to take registrations by phone or in person, or at our offices (contact your local office).
+The easiest way to register is via this website.
+However, we are also happy to take registrations by phone, in person, or at our offices (contact your local office).

-When you find a property that meets your criteria, have a conversation with us about what amount would be appropriate to offer.
-We will ant to check that you are able to fund the purchase of the property, and have a deposit available (usually 10% of purchase price).
+Upon finding a property that meets your criteria, discuss an appropriate offer with us.
+We will need to check that you can fund the purchase and have a deposit available (usually 10% of the purchase price).

-If your purchase depends on the sale of another property, then we will usually need proof that the other sale is proceeding.
-Your other property needs to be at least ‘under offer’ before we will accept any offer from you on a purchase property.
-We will ask to see the ‘Memorandum of Sale’ for your current property to prove this.
+Suppose your purchase depends on the sale of another property.
+In that case, we’ll need proof that the other sale is proceeding.
+Your other property needs to be at least ‘under offer’ before we accept your offer on a purchase property.
+We need to see the ‘Memorandum of Sale‘ for your current property to prove this.

-If your new property depends on a mortgage agreement, we will ask to see your Agreement in Principle (AIP) document from your mortgage lender.
-You will also need to provide evidence that you have the finances available if you are a ‘cash buyer’, ie buying without a mortgage.
+If your new property depends on a mortgage agreement.
+We’ll need to see your Agreement in Principle (AIP) document from your mortgage lender.
+You will also need to provide evidence that you have the finances available if you are a ‘cash buyer’, i.e. buying without a mortgage.

 Once we have your offer and proof of your financial arrangements, we will negotiate an agreement between you and the seller.
-We will be advising the seller to consider the number of links in your buying chain, as well as your financial offer, because, for them, a longer chain means more risk of the deal falling through.
-A short chain is more attractive prospect.
+We will advise the seller to consider the number of links in your buying chain and your financial offer.
+For them, a longer chain means more risk of the deal falling through.
+A short chain is a more attractive prospect.

-Because we are working on behalf of the seller, we are obliged to maximise the value we achieve for their property.
-But you won’t get a rough deal from us.
-Good advice to you from us will help ensure the sale, and both parties must be happy with the agreement, and the mortgage provider will only agree if the price is reasonable.
+As we are instructed by the seller, we are obliged to maximise the value we achieve for their property.
+However, we will always aim to provide you with good advice to help ensure the sale.
+Both parties must be happy with the agreement, and the mortgage provider will only agree if the price is reasonable.

-An offer is not legally binding until contracts have been exchanged, which can be several weeks later.
-Please bear this in mind, as it gives room for either party to pull out of the deal – and you may still be liable for your solicitor’s costs up to that point.
+Your offer is not legally binding until the exchange of contracts.
+This can be several weeks later.
+Please note this allows either party to pull out of the deal.
+You may still be liable for your solicitor’s costs up to that point.

-Your mortgage lender, if you have one, will arrange a survey of the property, to ensure that the price you are offering is realistic for their loan to you.
+If you have one, your mortgage lender will arrange a survey of the property to ensure that the price you are offering is realistic for their loan to you.

-If you wish, you can usually upgrade the valuation report to a Homebuyer’s Report which gives more detail on the condition of the property.
+If you wish, you can usually upgrade the valuation report to a Homebuyer’s Report.
+A Homebuyer’s report will give you more detail on the property’s condition.
 This document can sometimes be quite a shock, as the survey often highlights the property’s tiniest defect and flaw, even if they are not of material significance.
-However the surveyor would be failing in their job if they failed to point out these things, and the worst-case scenario is usually something that will never take place.
-It is very rare indeed for a property to come to the market with no defects, and in many cases the buyers is happy to proceed with the sale.
-We are happy to negotiate further with the seller, if you feel the survey reveals some things you are unhappy with.
+However, the surveyor would be failing in their job if they failed to point out these things, and the worst-case scenario will usually never occur.
+It is rare for a property to come to the market with no defects.
+In most cases, the buyer is comfortable proceeding with the sale.
+We are happy to negotiate further with the seller if you feel the survey reveals an issue you’re unhappy with.

 Your mortgage lender will issue a mortgage offer to your solicitor when they receive the surveyor’s report, and are satisfied that the valuation is realistic given the amount they are lending.

-Between now and when you exchange contracts, your negotiator at [name] will keep in touch with you and your solicitor, as well as the sellers and their solicitor.
-They will alsohelp to ensure that any other links in your chain progress smoothly, by making contact with the other solicitors involved, top help ensure that everything goes to exchange on time.
+Between now and when you exchange contracts, your negotiator will keep in touch with you and your solicitor, as well as the seller and their solicitor.
+They will also help to ensure that any other links in your chain progress smoothly, by making contact with the other solicitors involved, to help ensure that everything goes to exchange on time.
 We’d also recommend that you stay in regular touch with your solicitor too.